SabotagePerformanceAppraisals/seattle-scrum/_posts/2021-03-29-things-ken-schwaber-intentionally-omits-from-scrum.md

 Since a product has only one Product Owner, there is [no "Chief Product Owner"](/Why-Scrum-Isnt-Making-Your-Company-Very-Agile/).

-There is no "Release Train Engineer" because integration is a team responsibility.
+There is no "Release Train Engineer."
 Giving responsibilities to named roles takes them away from teams, making teams less cross-functional and less self-managing.

 Organizations often try to solve problems by creating additional roles, structures, departments, processes, etc.  All of these can be quick fixes with harmful side effects.
 We believe in removing that complexity and solving the underlying problems: more with less.